Dore Village Society Constitution

 This Constitution may be amended by a two-thirds majority of members present at an Annual General Meeting or Special General Meeting of the Society, provided that 28 days notice of the proposed amendment has been given to all members, and provided that nothing herein contained shall authorise any amendment the effect of which would cause the Society at any time to cease to be a charity in law, and provided further that no amendment shall be made to Clause 2, Clause 15 or this Clause until the approval in writing of the Charity Commissioners or other authority having charitable jurisdiction shall have been obtained.

 Any notices required to be given by this constitution shall be deemed to be duly given if published in Dore to Door, displayed on the Society’s notice board or left at or sent by prepaid post to members using the address last notified to the Membership Secretary or to the email address last notified to the Membership Secretary

 15. Winding Up

 The Society may be dissolved by a two-thirds majority of members voting at an Annual General Meeting or Special General meeting of the Society confirmed by a simple majority of members voting at a further Special General Meeting held not less than 14 days after the previous meeting.
 If a motion for the dissolution of the Society is to be proposed at an Annual General Meeting or a Special Meeting this motion shall be referred to specifically when notice of the meeting is given.
 In the event of the dissolution of the Society, the available funds of the Society shall be transferred to such one or more charitable institutions having objects similar or reasonably similar to those herein before declared as shall be chosen by the Executive Committee and approved by the meeting of the Society at which the decision to dissolve the Society is confirmed.
 On dissolution the records of the Society shall be deposited with a local history society.

-Certified copy of the constitution (as amended at the AGM of 7th June 2017)
+Certified copy of the constitution (as amended at the AGM for 2020 held on 13th January 2021)